abe33/hamcrest4qunit/README.md

 Hamcrest4QUnit is a port of the [Hamcrest](http://code.google.com/p/hamcrest/) matchers set intended to work with [QUnit](http://docs.jquery.com/Qunit).

+Sarting with the version 1.3.0, `hamcrest4qunit` is provided as a ruby gem.

 ## Installation

 Add this line to your application's Gemfile: